Anastasiia Arbuzova

 with Tigabu Getahun, Ammar A. Malik, and Mahesh Karra

 Abstract: We assess the extent to which travel demand varies by gender...
 Abstract: We assess the extent to which travel demand varies by gender, particularly for women, with the introduction of high-quality transport in urban Ethiopia.
-A total of over 1,000 married couples in Addis Ababa were offered an allowance for on-demand, private taxi services over a two-month period.
+A total of 1,022 married couples in Addis Ababa were offered an allowance for on-demand, private taxi services over a two-month period.
 The allowance recipient was randomized to be either the woman, the man, or the couple jointly.
-Additionally, the total allowance amount was randomized between Low (ETB 1540) and High (ETB 4100).
+Additionally, the total allowance amount was randomized to either "low" (30 USD) or "high" (80 USD) amounts.
 We document significant baseline gender differences in mobility, with 80 percent of men traveling daily or almost every day compared to less than 40 percent of women.
 As a result of the intervention, we find no significant differences in taxi service utilization measured by allowance take-up, total trips made, the proportion of credit spent, and the average trip cost between the Woman and Man arms, suggesting that the improved transport option may have contributed to closing the gender gap in physical mobility.

 Work in Progress